mafintosh/webrtc-swarm/README.md

 var signalhub = require('signalhub')
 var wrtc = require('wrtc')

-var hub = signalhub('http://yourdomain.com', 'swarm-example)
+var hub = signalhub('http://yourdomain.com', 'swarm-example')

 var sw = swarm(hub, {
   wrtc: wrtc // you don't need this if you use it in the browser